 Another great way to improve your website’s SEO is to add supplementary pages.
-These are pages that are not directly related to your vacation rental property, but can help give your website more context and authority.
+These are pages that are not directly on-page SEO or related to your vacation rental property but can help give appropriate page titles to your website more context and authority.

 Some examples of supplementary pages you might want to consider adding are:

-- A resources page: This could be a page with links to local vacation rental business, transportation options, or activity ideas.
+A resources page: This could be a page with links to local vacation rental businesses, transportation options, or activity ideas.

 5. Build Links

 One of the most important ranking factors for SEO is links.
-Links are basically votes from other websites telling Google that your website is relevant and trustworthy.
+Links are basically votes from other websites telling other search engines and Google that your website is relevant and trustworthy.

 There are a few different ways to build links: